Bidding Games and Efficient Allocations: Model

-\paragraph{Playing the game} In order to complete the definition of the game, we also need a method to determine who plays at every turn.
-Traditionally, there is a turn function that assigns the current player for every state (e.g., alternating turns).
+\paragraph{Playing a bidding game} In order to complete the definition of a game, we also need a method to determine who plays at every turn.
+Traditionally, there is a turn function that assigns the current player for every state (e.g., alternating turns in Nim and other combinatorial games).
 Another way is to randomly select the current player in each turn, as in \cite{peres07}.
-In this work we follow the bidding framework of \cite{laz99,DP10}, where each player has an initial budget $B_i\in \mathbb R_+$ that is used for the bidding.
+In this work we follow the bidding framework of \cite{laz99,DP10}, where each player has an initial budget $B_i$ that is used for the bidding.
+The higher bidder pays her bid to the lower bidder, so that the total budget $B_1+B_2=1$ is constant throughout the game.